twolodzko/twolodzko.github.io/_posts/2022-01-14-eafp-vs-lbyl.md

     return y/x
 ```

-But instead, it might be easier to ask for forgiveness than permission: divide the numbers, but when doesn't work
+But instead, it might be easier to ask for forgiveness than permission: divide the numbers, but when it doesn't work
-due to `ZeroDivisionError` handle the exception.
+due to `ZeroDivisionError`, handle the exception.

 ```diff
 try: